JensRantil/jensrantil.github.io/content/posts/2024-10-29_large-project-breakup/index.md

 tags = []
 slug = "large-project-breakup"
 +++
-Earlier this year, I was on a multi-team project that was handed to us by our product organization.
+Earlier this year, I was on a complex multi-team project that was handed to us by our product organization.
 The project had lots of dependencies between teams and could have been a disaster.
-Today I would like to share how I helped to contribute to the project's success.
+Today I would like to share an approach we took to structure the project into what eventually made it a success.

 The project was to deliver a new product feature, and the deadline was three months in the future.
-About 15 engineers were involved in this project, and no product owner was included in the project group to guide us.
+About 15 engineers were involved in this project, and close to no product owner was included in the project group to guide us.

 [miro]: https://miro.com

 Our first week was a mess.
 It was somewhat unclear who was running the project, and worse, we lacked common ground on how to approach it.
 Someone proposed that we create (virtual) Post-it notes on our (online) whiteboard, one Post-it for every task needed to finish the project.
 Suddenly, the board was filled with many unstructured tasks.
-But how would we approach them?
+But how would we approach implementing them?

 As someone who has seen large-scale engineering efforts fail miserably, I was getting worried.
 I noticed that some people seemed contemptuous about their team's tasks.
 They signaled that now they knew exactly what they needed to build for the next 2,5 months and the teams would simply piece together things as we went along.
 Others, like me, were worried that we would end up with a failed waterfall project.
 Quick feedback on delivery was lacking, and were were [following a plan over responding to change][agile].